Uzbekistan 27.07.2023 Transindus

 A centre of trade, scholarship and religion since the time of the ancient Sassanids (900s BCE), Bukhara is the home of the resplendent Poy Kalan complex of buildings, comprising the Kalan Mosque, Mir i-Arab Madrasa and Kalyan Minaret.
 Numerous other striking monuments are dotted around the city – enough to keep you occupied for two or three days – while the local handicraft markets are the best stocked in the region, with particularly delightful ceramics and carpets from local workshops.

 Khiva sits on the fringes of the desert in the remote west of Uzbekistan.
 Its skyline of mud-brick courtyard houses, tiled minarets and vibrant turquoise domes – all beautifully restored since Independence in the 1990s – encapsulates the exotic grandeur of the Silk Road.
 Wander through the narrow alleyways of the old town to wood carvers’ yards and workshops specializing in ‘suzani’ embroidery.
 Khiva is also the best place in the region to pick up shaggy sheep’s wool hats from the nomads who roam across the nearby Turkmen border.

 The Desert Forts of Khorezm

-Dotted around the hills to the north of Khiva are a dozen of ancient fortresses, dating back 2500 years.
-Featured on UNESCO’s ‘tentative list’, they are the remnants of a civilization that emerged here around the time of ancient Greece, and which endured for a thousand years or more until the river changed course.
-Eroded ramparts and the floor plans of elaborate royal palaces preside over vast horizons of scrub and sand.
-The best of the forts can be seen in a daytrip from Khiva.
+Dotted around the hills to the north of Khiva are a dozen of ancient fortresses dating back 2500 years.
+Featured on UNESCO’s ‘tentative list’, they are the remnants of a civilization that emerged here around the time of ancient Greece and which endured for a thousand years or more until the river changed course.
+Eroded ramparts and elaborate royal palaces' floor plans preside over vast scrub and sand horizons.
+The best of the forts can be seen in a day trip from Khiva.

 The Darwaza Gas Crater